sogaiu/janet-subprocess-notes/doc/os_proc-wait.md

 Suspend the current fiber until the subprocess completes.
 Returns the subprocess return code.

-> info for website docs?

-Should not be called twice on the same process.
+Errors if called on a process more than once.

 > not sure what this means, but also for website docs?